Eskişehir Mevlevihane

 Sema Ceremony

-With rules of conduct, Mevlevi Sema Ceremony is one of the most continous traditions of art music in the world and is possibly a unique example composed for a sacred ritual (Sema Ceremony or Mevlevi Âyin-i Şerifi).
+With rules of conduct and decorum, Mevlevi Sema Ceremony and its music is one of the most continous traditions of art music in the world and is possibly a unique example, composed for a sacred ritual (Sema Ceremony or Mevlevi Âyin-i Şerifi).